mxw/mxawng/contact/index.md

   I originally named while in middle school.
 </li>
 <li class="li-icon pandora">
-  Music is hard; adopt others' tastes as your own on <a href="https://www.pandora.com/profile/mxawng">Pandora</a>.
+  Music is hard; adopt my tastes as your own on <a href="https://www.pandora.com/profile/mxawng">Pandora</a>.
 </li>
 </ul>